vlad-dascalu/mattermost-secrets-plugin/docs/development.md

 2. Update the `settings` array in the `settings_schema` section of `plugin.json`
 3. Access the configuration value using `p.getConfiguration()` in your code

+### Adding Thread Support to a New Feature

+To add thread support to a new feature:

+1. Include `root_id` in your data structures
+2. Pass the `root_id` when creating posts
+3. Handle thread context in the UI components
+4. Update the API endpoints to support thread-related parameters

 ## Testing

 ### Server-Side Testing